google/neural-tangents/README.md

 1. [Bayesian Deep Convolutional Networks with Many Channels are Gaussian Processes](https://arxiv.org/abs/1810.05148)

-Please let us know if you make use of the code in a publication and we'll add it to the list!
+Please let us know if you make use of the code in a publication, and we'll add it to the list!